randyawuri/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script switches the current user to user betty.
+0-iam_betty switches the current user to user betty 1-who_am_i prints the effective username of the current user